legacysurvey/legacysurvey/pages/dr6/description.rst

 Sky Level
 =========

 The Community Pipeline removes a sky level that includes a sky pattern, an illumination correction, and a single scaled fringe pattern.
 These steps are described on the `NOAO Community Pipeline`_ page.
 This makes the sky level in the processed images near zero, and removes most pattern artifacts.
 A constant sky level is then added back to the image that is the mean of what was removed.

 Additionally, we compute and remove a spatially varying (spline) sky model, by detecting and masking sources, then computing medians in sliding 512-pixel boxes.
-The stacked images have this sky level removed.

 Tractor Catalogs
 ================